Introduction & Important Contacts

 May Christ the Teacher and the Spirit of Wisdom guide you in your work and may you always be a person with hope to bring.

 In Holy Cross,

 Vice President for Student Affairs

-Life on the Bluff is a guide to student life at the University of Portland and contains the policies, procedures, rules, and regulations that govern life in our community.
-These standards apply to all University of Portland students, graduate and undergraduate, both on and off campus, whether acting as an individual, member of a group, or as part of a student club or organization.
-All students are responsible for the contents of this handbook and should conduct themselves according to the standard of responsible behavior expected of members of the University of Portland community.
-This handbook is not a contract between the student and the University, and the University reserves the right to modify or revise the contents of Life on the Bluff at any time.
-In the event that a policy contained in Life on the Bluff is contradicted elsewhere, the policies found within Life on the Bluff should take precedence as the current policy.
-Additional policies governing academic life at the University can be found in the University Bulletin.
-Students are responsible for following all applicable policies outlined in the University Bulletin.
+Life on the Bluff is a guide to student life at the University of Portland and contains the policies, procedures, rules, and regulations that guide our community.
+These standards apply to all University of Portland students, graduate and undergraduate, both on and off University property, whether acting as an individual, member of a group, or as part of a student club or organization.
+All students are responsible for reading, knowing, and complying with the standards and expectations outlined in Life on the Bluff.
+Life on the Bluff is not a contract between the student and the University, and the University reserves the right to expand or delete or otherwise modify the contents of Life on the Bluff whenever such changes are adjudged by it to be desirable or necessary.
+Updates will be made to the online version of this handbook on an ongoing basis.
+Although notice is not required for any change to take effect, the University will make reasonable attempts to timely notify students of any changes through website or email postings, or other methods deemed appropriate by University.
+If there is a conflict between a policy in Life on the Bluff and applicable law or regulation, the University will abide by current governing laws and regulations.
+Additional policies governing academics at the University can be found in the University Bulletin.
+Students are responsible for following all applicable policies and regulations outlined in the University Bulletin.

 Equal Opportunity and Nondiscrimination Policy